-One of my first moves-inspired by my research-was to chuck everything in my house that contained hormones and antibiotics and toxins like lead, parabens, and sulfates that could have contributed to my cancer.
+One of my first moves inspired by my research was to chuck everything in my house that contained hormones and antibiotics and toxins like lead, parabens, and sulfates that could have contributed to my cancer.
 I tossed out all my food, my makeup, my shampoos, and my microwave.
-I threw it all away and started using only organic products with all natural ingredients.
+I threw it all away and started using only natural ingredients.